TheGaming999/BlockChanger/README.md

 ```
 With that being said, the performance difference is barely noticable due to the fact that the methods we are using to convert the objects are cached using MethodHandles.
 #### Use The Proper Method
 If you are going to place a lot of blocks all at once, use setBlocks(...).
 Otherwise, use setBlock.
 The reason for this is the same as the reason above.
+### ToDo
+- Change BlockPosition to MutableBlockPosition to prevent creating a new instance of BlockPosition repeatedly which can improve performance.
+- Add support for material data / durability (someone reported that they are ignored for some reason?)
+- Use MultiBlockChange packet to reduce client lag.
+- Method to update lighting?
+- Methods to set blocks asynchronously using "the heavy splittable tasks"?